 The Barry M. Goldwater Scholarship provides $7,500 per year for educational expenses to sophomores and juniors majoring in math, science, and engineering.
 The purpose of the award is to encourage outstanding students to pursue careers and advanced degrees in these fields.
-The foundation awards up to 300 Goldwater Scholarships nationwide; UC Berkeley can nominate four students for the award.

-Full-time sophomore or junior (planning one or two more years of full-time undergraduate study)
+- be a full-time sophomore or junior (planning one or two more years of full-time undergraduate study)

-Transcripts form all colleges attended
+- Transcripts from all colleges attended